Electrons that flow like liquids pave the way for robust quantum computers

-Quantum computers, which can perform calculations much faster than traditional computers, have a big problem: They are prone to data errors caused by disturbances from the environment like vibrations.
+Quantum computers, which can perform calculations much faster than traditional computers, have a big problem: They are prone to data storage and processing errors caused by disturbances from the environment like radiation from warm objects.

-But scientists led by Nanyang Technological University, Singapore (NTU Singapore) have made a discovery that suggests a way for addressing this problem and developing more robust quantum computers.
+But a discovery by scientists led by Nanyang Technological University, Singapore (NTU Singapore), on how electrons can be controlled at very low temperatures, suggests a way for addressing this problem and developing more robust and accurate quantum computers.

 The team’s findings which were published online in the Nature Communications journal in October 2022, showed, for the first time, that electrons can have strong interactions between them under certain conditions.